-- OLD ROW: the modified row before the triggering event - NEW ROW: the modified row after the triggering event - OLD TABLE: a hypothetical read-only table containing all rows to be modified before the triggering event - NEW TABLE: a hypothetical table containing all modified rows after the triggering event - Not all of them make sense all the time, e.g. - AFTER INSERT statement-level triggers - Can use only NEW TABLE - BEFORE DELETE row-level triggers - Can use only OLD ROW - etc.
+- OLD ROW: the modified row before the triggering event

+- NEW ROW: the modified row after the triggering event

+- OLD TABLE: a hypothetical read-only table containing all rows to be modified before the triggering event

+- NEW TABLE: a hypothetical table containing all modified rows after the triggering event

+- Not all of them make sense all the time, e.g.

+- AFTER INSERT statement-level triggers

+- Can use only NEW TABLE

+- AFTER UPDATE row-level triggers

+- Can use only

+- BEFORE DELETE row-level triggers

+- Can use only

+- etc.